Destaq/language-learning-dashboard/README.md

    ```
    export APP_SETTINGS="config.DevelopmentConfig"
-   export DATABASE_URL="postgresql:///ll_dashboard"
+   export DATABASE_URL="postgresql:///language-learning-dashboard"
    export FLASK_APP=app
    ```

    You should also consider putting in the config secret key in the `.env` file and reading from there rather than having it be hardcoded in the code.

-   You can then run the following command in your terminal: `flask db init`.
-This will create a `migrations` folder in the `server` folder.
-This is where the database changes will be stored.
-Afterwards, you can run `flask db migrate` to create the database tables.
-Finally, you can run `flask db upgrade` to apply the changes to the database.
+   Then, we need to run the `flask db migrate` command in the `server` folder to link the database to the Python migrations and code.

+6. Almost done, let's just create some initial database values.
+In the `server` folder, run the following command: `python3 scripts/json_postgres_loader.py` (this sets up the chengyu database).
-6. Moving onto the frontend: navigate to the `client` folder and run the following command in your terminal: `npm install`.
+7. Moving onto the frontend: navigate to the `client` folder and run the following command in your terminal: `npm install`.
 We now have all our dependencies installed.
 Take care with messing with the `package.json` package versions, there are some dependency clashes with later versions that can't be really resolved.
-7. Let's run our frontend and backend!
+8. Let's run our frontend and backend!
 In two terminal windows, run the following commands from the root server:
    ```
    cd client
    npm run dev